apify/actor-whitepaper/README.md

 ```

-As the Actor consumer, you can specify the maximum amount you're willing to pay when starting an Actor.
+As the Actor user, you can specify the maximum amount you're willing to pay when starting an Actor.

 #### Node.js